-They finally decided to send their replicating probe to a tiny red dwarf star 19 ly distant known as VB10, launching in 550A.T.
-(This star is also known as Gliese 752B).
-This star is very close to the lower size limit for objects sustaining hydrogen fusion; it is burning its fuel so slowly that it will continue to be luminous for roughly ten trillion years.
+They finally decided to send their replicating probe to a tiny red dwarf star 19 ly distant known as Gliese 752A, launching in 550A.T.
+This star is close to the lower size limit for objects sustaining hydrogen fusion; it is burning its fuel so slowly that it will continue to be luminous for roughly ten trillion years.
 The build-up of helium in this star will cause it to burn more brightly over this time, until it is a much more impressive object.

 The Failure of the Project

 However, when the First Federation tentatively approached this star in 1290, fearing that an aggressive a-human entity or rogue replicators swarm might have emerged in this system, instead they found that the Perpetua swarm was inoperative.
 Instead of persisting into the deep future, the swarm had simply shut down.